microsoft/Deep3DFaceReconstruction/readme.md

 </p>

 ### ● Aligned with images
 Our method aligns reconstruction faces with input images.
 It provides face pose estimation and 68 facial landmarks which are useful for other tasks.
-We conduct an experiment on AFLW_2000 dataset to evaluate the performance, as  is shown in the table below:
+We conduct an experiment on AFLW_2000 dataset (NME) to evaluate the performance, as  is shown in the table below:
 <p align="center">
 <img src="/images/alignment.png">
 </p>